 Hello everyone - here is a great interview that highlights everything the planting industry is doing to keep you, our workforce, local, and indigenous communities safe this planting season.

-Thank you all so much for being diligent and filling out all the forms we have sent out this year - it has been the most efficient way to gather information and get a clear picture of what is happening and has been incredibly helpful.
+Thank you all so much for being diligent and filling out all the forms we have sent out this year.
+It has been the most efficient way to gather information and get a clear picture of what is happening.

 Ultimately, we need to know where all employees are as you travel across the country, and we need to know details about when people are arriving in Smithers, Prince George or other towns that we are working near.
 It is also important that employees are not 'hanging out' in Smithers, PG, or another town waiting for the pick up date.